Stephen Elliott (footballer): Carlisle United

 On 7 August 2014, Elliott signed a one-year deal with recently relegated Football League Two side Carlisle United.

 Return to Ireland

 In April 2016, Elliott trained with League of Ireland Premier Division club Shamrock Rovers before signing for Dublin First Division side Shelbourne.

 On 11 August 2016, Shelbourne announced Stephen had left by mutual consent.
-Elliott signed for newly promoted Premier Division side Drogheda United for the 2017 season but his two goals in 19 league games could not help them from finishing bottom on the league and being relegated.
+Elliott signed for newly promoted Premier Division side Drogheda United for the 2017 season but he really struggled to find any long term fitness due to injuries and he could not help them from finishing bottom of the league and being relegated.

 Morpeth Town

 Elliott signed for Northern League Division One outfit Morpeth Town in November 2017.
 He retired at the end of the season.

 International career

-Elliott has represented Ireland at U-17 level, U-19, the U-20 team at the 2003 FIFA World Youth Championship, where he was their top goalscorer, and the U-21 team where he made 10 appearances scoring five times.
+Elliott has represented Ireland at U-17 level, U-19, the U-20 team at the 2003 FIFA World Youth Championship, where he was their top goalscorer, and the U-21 team where he made 10 appearances scoring six times.

 Elliott's good start for Sunderland in 2004 led to a call-up to the Republic of Ireland senior squad, and he made his international debut against Croatia at Lansdowne Road on 16 November 2004.
 He scored his first senior International goal to beat Cyprus 1–0 in a World Cup qualifier on 8 October 2005.
 In all he made nine appearances for Ireland at full international level.